phamao/User-Recommendations/README.md

 Building the script has taken about a week of work, which included researching how APIs worked and exploring the functionalities of Spotify's API.
 The biggest challenge I ran into was with Authorization, as I spent days trying to manually work with Spotify's OAuth 2.0 framework.
 This eventually led me to integrate the Spotipy library, but I ended up learning a fair amount about the steps of the authorization process.

-I am now looking into using the Flask framework to create a web application to deploy my script.
+I have also explored the Flask framework over a couple of days in order to create a simple web application that allows users to generate their own playlists with the press of a button.
+Currently, the website functions locally, but I am now attempting to use Google Cloud in order to deploy it for public use.